HVAC License California: How to Become an HVAC Contractor in California

 Benefits of Getting an HVAC License in California

-There are many benefits you’ll see from getting your California HVAC Contractor license:
+There are many benefits to getting your California HVAC Contractor license:

-Most importantly, it is required by law in California to be licensed through the state to legally perform A/C and Refrigeration work.
+Most important, it is required by law in California to be licensed through the state to legally perform A/C and Refrigeration work.

 An HVAC trade license is proof of your experience and skill.